esaracco/wopits/app/doc/README.md

 First of all, install wopits on a decently sized server with at least 16GB of RAM, good bandwidth and high-performance I/O disks.

-#### MySQL
+#### MySQL / PostgreSQL

-It is important to optimize the MySQL configuration as much as possible.
+It is important to optimize the SGBD configuration as much as possible.
 Default settings will give poor results.

 #### PHP